-The dark skin attributed to the Lamanites has been interpreted by some readers of the Book of Mormon as indicating that Laman, Lemuel, and those of Ishmael's family had mixed with "others" bearing darker pigmentation.
+The dark skin attributed to the Lamanites has been interpreted by some readers of the Book of Mormon as indicating that Laman.
+Lemuel and those of Ishmael's family had mixed with "others" bearing darker pigmentation.
 The problem with that view is that the first mention of it is by Nephi himself (2 Nephi 5:21) shortly after the initial split in Lehi's group.
 The abruptness of the appearance of this "mark" upon the Lamanites cannot be reconciled with genetic mixing with a resident population for that would have required at least a generation to become evident in skin coloring.
 Again, near the time of Christ those Lamanites "who had united with the Nephites" had the curse "taken from them, and their skin became white like unto the Nephites" (3 Nephi 2:15).
 The idea that those changes had a genetic basis is not sustainable.
-It is indeed possible that "others" who, we have seen, must have been nearby, were more heavily pigmented than the Nephites and they may have mixed with the Lamanites, but we cannot confirm this from statements in the record.
+However, it is indeed possible that "others" who, we have seen, must have been nearby, were more heavily pigmented than the Lehites, and they may have mixed with the Lamanite faction.
+If that were the case, it might have appeared to a Nephite observer, from the outside, that statistically "the Lamanites" had become darker.
+But we cannot confirm this possibility from statements in the record we currently possess.